 That isn’t to say, however, that extra flavors aren’t allowed.

-The right seasoning, sauce, marinade, or boil can do wonders for your Alabama Seafood dinner, especially if you’re cookin’ up enough for a big gathering.
+The right seasoning, sauce, marinade, or boil can do wonders for your Alabama Seafood dinner.
 And luckily for us, there are local purveyors (and a couple friends of ours from out of state) for all kinds of seafood accoutrements that’ll serve you well when it’s time to dine.

-Here are seven Alabama seasonings and sauces that we’d recommend for your next seafood feast.
+Here are eight Alabama seasonings and sauces that we’d recommend for your next seafood feast.

 Big Bob Gibson Bar-B-Q Original White Sauce

 Okay, yes, Alabama white sauce is a known commodity in Alabama, and it’s known mostly for going on pork and chicken.
 But if you grew up around here, you know that white sauce is quite tasty on Gulf shrimp and some kinds of Gulf fish as well.
 There are several different bottles of white sauce made right here at home, but we’ll recommend the original from Big Bob himself.

 These all-natural seasonings are great for healthy eaters—they contain no salt, no MSG, they’re preservative-free, and they’re low on carbs.
 Best of all, they taste great, of course.
 Dak’s makes a terrific Cajun Voodoo blend that goes great in jambalaya and gumbo, a Blackened rub that’s perfect for fish dinners, and seasonings like Lemon Pepper, Asian Zing, and Original Red that go great on just about anything.